-You’ll start out on a wide, relatively flat trail before the trail narrows a bit and begins rolling up and down through forest, with peek-a-boo views of the saltwater.
+You’ll start on a wide, relatively flat trail before the trail narrows a bit and begins rolling up and down through the forest, with peek-a-boo views of the saltwater.
 Watch for a junction, which is where you’ll finish after the loop.
 Keep left here.
-If you have little kids, keep them nearby on this section, which has some exposure.
-After just under a mile, watch for a turn off down to a sweet little cove.
+If you have little kids, keep them nearby in this section, which has some exposure.
+After just under a mile, watch for a turn-off down to a sweet little cove.
 If the tide is out far enough, you can scramble over some logs to enjoy the beach.

 Pro Tip: Check out WTA's resources for hiking with children before your next family adventure!